IBM-Bluemix-Docs/containers/cs_troubleshoot.md

 2. Retrieve the Ingress application load balancer subdomain and public IP address, and then ping each one.

-    1. Retrieve the Ingress controller subdomain.
+    1. Retrieve the application load balancer subdomain.

       ```
       bx cs cluster-get <cluster_name_or_id> | grep "Ingress subdomain"